Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Don’t Forget About the Toppings and Sauces!

-With all of your focus devoted to finding pasta that is vegan, it is important to remember that your toppings and sauces should also be vegan.
+With all of your focus devoted to finding vegan pasta, it is essential to remember that your toppings and sauces should also be vegan.
 It’s easy to make your favorite pasta and forget that what goes into it or on top of it may include ingredients sourced from animals.

 Of course, some of these are easy to identify – meats, cheeses, and other dairy products are a few of the ingredients that don’t fit within the restrictions of a vegan diet.
 However, some sauces and toppings aren’t as easy to identify – especially any dish that could be described as creamy.